Abhijeet17o/Clinical-Intelligence-Platform/QUICK_START.md

    - Wait 15-30 seconds for AI processing

 6. **View results:**
-   - AI recommendations appear with similarity scores
+   - Recommendations appear with similarity scores
    - Click "➕ Add to Prescription" for medicines
    - Click "💾 Save Prescription" when done